The Booking Agent’s Role in Modern Live MusicWhy good agents aren’t being replaced, and where platforms actually fit in the stack

 The best agents will thrive in this model.
 Their relationships and negotiation skills still pay for themselves where it matters.
 What's gone is the assumption that every working artist needs one.

 Explore the platform: GigXchange for Agents, for Artists, for Venues.
 Check the GX Rate Index for live fee benchmarks by city and role.
-Related reading: peer-to-peer booking: the future of UK live music, how much should you pay a live band, digital contracts for live music, and GigXchange vs Encore vs Alive Network.
+Related reading: getting gigs in the UK, peer-to-peer booking: the future of UK live music, how much should you pay a live band, digital contracts for live music, and GigXchange vs Encore vs Alive Network.